SS Himalaya (1892): Details

 Himalaya was built with berths for 265 first class and 144 second class passengers.
 Her complement was 249 officers and men, of whom 84 were white and 165 were Lascars.
 Her holds had capacity for 147537 cuft of cargo, including refrigerated space for perishable goods.

-The architect Thomas Colcutt designed Himalaya's public rooms.
+The architect Thomas Collcutt designed Himalaya's public rooms.
 He designed her music room in neoclassical style, with slim columns with Composite capitals.
 Her main dining saloon was 60 ft long, extended the entire width of the ship, and could seat 206 diners.

 P&O registered Himalaya at Greenock.
 Her UK official number was 99776 and her code letters were MQDN.
 By 1913 she was equipped for wireless telegraphy.
 Her wireless call sign was MNY.